parthkhare/Machine-Learning-for-Public-Polcy/README.md

 # Machine-Learning-for-Public-Polcy
 Assignments for Machine Learning course.

-The first assignment is named Crime Analysis and contains neighbourhood shapefile used in spatial join
+Assignment I: The first assignment is named Crime Analysis.
+The codes are in jupyter notebook: Crime_HW1.
+The folder also contains neighbourhood shapefile used for spatial join.